Microsail

-The boat was originally built by Jeanneau in France for French Micro Cup racing.
+The Microsail is a Micro Class racing keelboat first built by Jeanneau in France for French Micro Cup racing.
 It was later built by a number of companies, including C.N.
 Loire up until 2000.
 After 2000 it was only available as a kit for amateur construction until Construction Navale Franck Roy commenced building the design again in 2007.

-Design

-The Microsail is a small racing keelboat, built predominantly of fiberglass.
-It has a fractional sloop rig, an transom-hung rudder and a lifting fin keel.
-It displaces 1323 lb and carries 507 lb of ballast.
+Designed by Gary Mull the fiberglass hull has a transom-hung rudder.

 The boat has a draft of 3.61 ft with the lifting keel down and 0.66 ft with the keel retracted.
 The boat has a hull speed of 5.43 kn.